yzhuoning/StagewiseSGD/README.md

 ```

 #### (4) Minimal Eigen Value (Lanczos Method):
 You can run this command for computing minimal eigen value using Lanczos Method.
-Before this step, you need to save your trained mdoels.
+Before this step, you need to save your trained models.
 Note that if you don't set an initial value for `--model_iter`, the code will use the default checkpoints, such as 20000, 40000, 60000, 80000.
 ```
 python eval_compute_min_eig_val.py --lr=0.001 --use_L2=False --activation='elu' --model='resnet' --resnet_layers=20 --random_seed=123 --model_iter=80000
 ```